Dominion of Canada Rifle Association: History

 On April 1, 1868, Adjutant General of the Militia General MacDougall called a meeting in Ottawa, where it was decided to form the Dominion of Canada Rifle Association, bringing together thirty three disparate associations.
+The Association was Patronised by Sir John Young, the Governor General of Canada, and Casimir Gzowski served as the first President.

 The first Annual Prize Meeting was held just outside Montreal.
 In excess of 900 competitors turned up to compete for $5,500 in prize money (equivalent to nearly $200,000 in 2022).
 The DCRA has continued to hold prize meetings every year since, except during the two World Wars.
 The Rideau Range near Ottawa served as the national range until 1897.
 In 1898 the Meeting moved to Rockcliffe, which permitted shooting from 200 to 1000 yards with room for extension back to 2000.

 The DCRA erected a plaque in 1906 at St. Andrew's Presbyterian Church in Ottawa which is dedicated to Lt Colonel John MacPherson (1830-1906), who served as its treasurer for 36 years.
 In 1921, the Association moved again to Connaught Ranges, which they were granted the use of in perpetuity.
 The DCRA erected a memorial plaque at the DCRA building at the Connaught Ranges (Shirley's Bay) which is dedicated in memory of the members of the DCRA who gave their lives in World War II.